sianchilcott/Development-and-Application-of-an-Arctic-Sea-Ice-Emulator-Journal-Article-2024/README.md

 SETUP INSTRUCTIONS FOR ZENODO AND GITHUB REPOSITORIES (https://doi.org/10.5281/zenodo.14020702):

 The following provides an introduction and guide to the Zenodo and github repositories, for the pre-print manuscriupt presenting an Arctic Sea Ice Emulator parameterisation framework.
-The following scripts were run using the progammng interface MATLAB, version 2024, with no additional add-ons.
+The following scripts were run using the progammng interface MATLAB R2024b, with no additional add-ons or libraries.

 This code is intended to showcase a parameterisation framework that compliments the in-text parameterisations and analysis provided, rather than a runnable tool.
 We intend for this setup to be a framework that can be reimplemented from the in-text parameterisations, provided and the functions and analysis provided in this repository.
 The scripts we provide here are therefore intended to be a reference that can be used to further understand the intext described process, it is not intended to be a ‘single click’ runnable tool.